-MIAMI The league's finest young quarterback takes on one of the masters of the trade when rookie Andrew Luck and the Indianapolis Colts face Tom Brady and the Patriots in New England on Sunday.
+MIAMI (Reuters) - The league’s finest young quarterback takes on one of the masters of the trade when rookie Andrew Luck and the Indianapolis Colts face Tom Brady and the Patriots in New England on Sunday.

 Luck came into the league this year as the number one draft pick and with a stellar reputation from his college career at Stanford.